 When hosting, pick your guests up at the airport or station rather than giving them your precise address.
 When surfing, ask if they can pick you up.

-This means both parties can size each other up and still decide not to go ahead if anyone feels uncomfortable for whatever reason.
+This means both parties can size each other up and still decide not to go ahead with it if anyone feels uncomfortable for whatever reason.

-For hosts, it also means that you can make sure that the number of people that you agreed to host are in the group, no added extras.
+For hosts, it also means that you can make sure that if you’ve agreed to host a group then only the number of people agreed have turned up, with no surprise added extras.

 What’s more, it means that there’s less chance of guests getting lost, saving the host the bother of tracking them down and meaning the guests aren’t wandering around a strange neighbourhood.